sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 However, it is not possible in almost all public blockchains.
 It is one of the most painful problems for Developer Experience.

+Of course Indexing services should be utilized for proper purposes like search and analytics.
+However, enforcing developers to pay for subscription of Indexing services only for succinct iteration on frontend side, while serving the query function which is available only if the user could calculate the slot id of the state like EVM, is very absurd.

+For succinct purposes, key prefix based iteration should be supported by the blockchain itself, moreover on-chain.

 ### Ethereum

 Ethereum's state is managed in a Patricia Merkle Trie (PMT) respectively with each address including smart contract address and EOA address, and further internal state of each smart contract is stored in a Patricia Merkle Trie inside the address state.